 The Caroline Chisholm Society has a responsibility to ensure the health and safety of all family members.
 If at any time during our involvement we become concerned about the health or safety of children, we have a responsibility to take reasonable action.

-No information about you or your family will be disclosed to anyone outside the Caroline Chisholm Society without your consent, except in situations where there are extreme health and safety concerns relating to you or your children.
+No information about you or your family will be disclosed to anyone outside the Caroline Chisholm Society Family Support and Housing Programs without your consent, except in situations where there are extreme health and safety concerns relating to you or your children.

 During the time we are involved with you, your worker will keep case notes pertaining to our contact with you.
 These notes will be factual and available for you to see if you would like them.
 At times your worker may be subpoenaed to appear in Court to give verbal or written evidence of our involvement with your family.

 It is important that you read this information, or have it explained to you.
-If you have any concerns, please talk to your case worker about this, or ask to speak to the Manager, Pregnancy and Family Services or the Chief Executive Officer.
+If you have any concerns, please talk to your case worker about this, or ask to speak to a Program Coordinator or the Chief Executive Officer.